A healthier semi-classical dynamics: Framework

-The standard semi-classical equations describe deterministic classical-quantum trajectories.
+As we shall see, standard approaches to semi-classical dynamics typically assume deterministic classical-quantum trajectories.
 However, more generally one could consider dynamics that generate probability distributions over classical trajectories in phase space and quantum trajectories in Hilbert space.
-Mathematically, this means treating ($Z_t,\rho_t)$ as a pair of coupled stochastic processes.
+Mathematically, this means treating ($Z_t,\rho_t)$ as a pair of coupled stochastic processes \cite{oskendal}.
 For what follows, it is sufficient to note that as stochastic processes, $Z_t$ and $\rho_t$ define random variables, taking values in phase space and states in Hilbert space respectively, at each time $t$.
 If the function taking $t$ to one of these random variables is continuous for every realisation of the random variables, we say that the stochastic process has continuous sample paths.
-Functions of $Z_t$ and $\rho_t$ become themselves random processes when evaluated at each time, and include real and operator valued functions such as the trace $\Tr\{\rho_t\}$ or quantum Hamiltonian $H(Z_t)$.
+Functions of $Z_t$ and $\rho_t$ become themselves random processes when evaluated at each time, and include real and operator valued functions such as the trace $\tr{\rho_t}$ or Hamiltonian $H(Z_t)$.
 The average value of a general function $f(Z_t,\rho_t)$ with respect to the probability measure is computed by the expectation $\mathbb{E}[f(Z_t,\rho_t)]$, and it will generically be the case that $\mathbb{E}[f(Z_t)g(\rho_t)]\neq\mathbb{E}[f(Z_t)]\mathbb{E}[g(\rho_t)]$ i.e. that the classical and quantum random variables are correlated.
-Note that this expectation is distinct from taking the trace of the quantum state with respect to an observable, $\Tr{A \rho_t}$, which here computes a random variable describing the average outcome of a quantum measurement of the observable $A$ for each realisation of $\rho_t$.
-When an observer has some partial information $Y$, the conditional expectation $\mathbb{E}[f(Z_t,\rho_t)| Y]$ defines the improved estimate based on this information.
-This information will typically correspond to knowing some classical quantity $y(Z_t)$ for a subset of time $t\in I$, and so is formally described by the $\sigma$-algebra generated by this set of random variables, which is denoted $\sigma\{y(Z_s)\}_{s\in I}$.
-In what follows, we will frequently set two random variables equal to each other – this equality is taken to hold except on a set of measure zero i.e. almost surely.
-For more details on the mathematical basis of the above definitions and the formalism of stochastic processes, see, for example \cite{oskendal}.
+Note that this expectation is distinct from taking the trace of the quantum state with respect to an observable, $\tr{A \rho_t}$, which here computes a random variable describing the average outcome of a quantum measurement of the observable $A$ for each realisation of $\rho_t$.